The 3 Most Common Indoor Air Pollutants May Surprise You...

 - Lots of off-the-shelf household cleaning solutions contain potent and often toxic ingredients, such as antibiotic pesticide and chlorine.

 - You can also unknowingly introduce unhealthy compounds into the air.
 It is important to not mix a chlorine-based cleanser with an acid-based cleanser, like vinegar or ammonia.
 Even cleaning the same surface with one and then the other can release potent compounds into your home's indoor air quality.

 What you can do: You can use simple recipes with vinegar, baking soda, etc that will do just as good a job without as many of the harsh irritants for daily use.
 You can make your own cleaning solutions, too!
 Check out these safe cleaning recipes.

 More info?
-Also, learn more IAQ facts: What's your IAQ?
+Also, learn more IAQ facts: WHAT IS INDOOR AIR QUALITY?